aragon/aragon-wiki/docs/network/aragon_network_token.md

 ## Initial token distribution

 ANT was initially created and distributed as a result of a [public token sale](https://blog.aragon.org/announcing-the-aragon-network-token-sale-fe83fe36902c) that took place on [May 17, 2017](https://blog.aragon.org/final-token-sale-recap-1ac64ab7cfcd) - starting at Ethereum block 3,723,000 to be exact.
 Less than 100 blocks later, 275,000 ETH worth of ANT were sold.
-Added together with ANT sold in the pre-sale, ANT granted to the Aragon Foundation/Association, and ANT granted to founders and early contributors, the total initial supply of ANT after the token sale is 39,609,523.80952380954 ANT.
+Added together with ANT sold in the pre-sale, ANT granted to the Aragon Institute (now the Aragon Association), and ANT granted to founders and early contributors, the total initial supply of ANT after the token sale is 39,609,523.80952380954 ANT.

 **Sources:**